Ken Kersey: Later life and career

 In 1936, Kersey moved to New York City, where he played with Lucky Millinder, Billy Hicks, Frankie Newton, Billie Holiday, Roy Eldridge, Red Allen, and Cootie Williams.
+In late 1941 and early 1942, he participated in jam sessions at Minton's Playhouse, appearing on a seminal recording from one of those sessions with Charlie Christian.

 In 1942, he replaced Mary Lou Williams as Andy Kirk's pianist; Kirk recorded his composition "Boogie Woogie Cocktail".
 He was in the Army from 1943 to 1945, where he sometimes played trumpet in military bands, then played from 1946 to 1949 with the Jazz at the Philharmonic touring ensembles.
 He continued to perform with such musicians as Eldridge and Allen, as well as Buck Clayton, Edmond Hall, Sol Yaged, and Charlie Shavers.

 Kersey retired from music in the late 1950s, because of medical problems that have described as a "bone ailment" or "a stroke and related cardiovascular problems".
 He recorded twelve tunes as a bandleader: four for Savoy Records in 1946, two for Clef Records in 1949, two for Circle Records in 1950, and four for Foxy Records in 1951 which featured Hot Lips Page and Paul Quinichette as sidemen.
 Kersey died in New York City on April 1, 1983.